 The Directors recognise the importance of sound corporate governance and the guidelines set out in the Combined Code.
 Whilst AIM companies are not obliged to comply with the Combined Code, the Directors do intend to comply with the Combined Code so far as is appropriate having regard to the size and nature of the Enlarged Group and the size and constitution of the Board.

 The Company currently has an Audit Committee and a Remuneration Committee.
-It is intended that membership of the Committees will comprise of Mr Paxton as the Chairman and Mr Balme as a member.
+It is intended that membership of the Audit Committee will comprise of Mr Balme as Chairman and Mr Heber as a member, while the Remuneration Committee will comprise of Mr Paxton as Chairman and Mr Heber as a member.
 The Directors consider that the Company is not currently of a size, nor are its affairs of such complexity, to justify the establishment of any other Board committees.
 Accordingly, all matters save those related to audit and remuneration matters that may be capable of delegation to committees will be dealt with by the full Board.

 As such, save as disclosed the Board of Directors is responsible for the management of the business of the Company, setting the strategic direction of the Company and establishing the policies of the Company.
 It is their responsibility to oversee the financial position of the Company and monitor the business and affairs of the Company, on behalf of the Shareholders, to whom they are accountable.
 The primary duty of the Board is to act in the best interests of the Company at all times.
 The Board of Directors also addresses issues relating to internal control and the Company’s approach to risk management.

 Establishing long term goals for the Company and strategic plans to achieve these goals; Implementing adequate systems of internal control together with appropriate monitoring of compliance activities and establishment of and adherence to ethical and environmental standards;